 Also, there are some minor changes in my own code that I did not contribute back to

 want to introduce too many changes at once (such as a refactored

 In this article I described how to implement a distributed, real-time trending topics algorithm in Storm.
 It uses the latest features available in Storm 0.8 (namely tick tuples) and should be a good starting point for anyone trying to implement such an algorithm for their own application.
-The new code is now available in the official storm-starter repository, so feel free to take a deeper look.
+The new code is now available in the official storm-starter repository, so feel free to take a closer look.

 You might ask whether there is a use of a distributed sliding window analysis beyond the use case I presented in this article.
 And for sure there is.
 The sliding window analysis described here applies to a broader range of problems than computing trending topics.
 Another typical area of application is real-time infrastructure monitoring, for instance to identify broken servers by detecting a surge of errors originating from problematic machines.
 A similar use case is identifying attacks against your technical infrastructure, notably flood-type DDoS attacks.
 All of these scenarios can benefit from sliding window analyses of incoming real-time data through tools such as Storm.

 If you think the starter code can be improved further, please contribute your changes back to the storm-starter component in the official Storm project.